 Data Can Lay the Groundwork

-Data is an integral part of any digital campaign as it’s the primary source of necessary information.
+Data is an integral part of any digital campaign as it’s the primary source of the necessary information.
 Without data, you can’t identify potential groups of customers and narrow them down to a perfectly tailored target audience.

 You can’t even know what that target audience wants or needs.
 But beyond that, data is also concerned with campaign goals and measuring campaign success.